jbreuer/UmbracoDeliveryApiAuthDemo/README.md

 The demo consists of a server and a client project - `src/Server` and `src/Client` respectively.

+> [!TIP]
+> This is a fork of the [Umbraco Delivery API - member auth demo](https://github.com/kjac/UmbracoDeliveryApiAuthDemo).
+It adds support for external login providers.
+See this [pull request](https://github.com/jbreuer/UmbracoDeliveryApiAuthDemo/pull/1) for all the changes.
+You can also find more info in [this blog](https://www.jeroenbreuer.nl/blog/umbraco-headless-member-auth-with-external-login-providers/).

 ## The server

 The server is an Umbraco 13 site, which means you'll need .NET 8 to run it.
 To start the server, open a terminal window in `src/Server` and run: